 Databases and indexes are the best places to find the articles you need.
 Databases and indexes are collections of articles that you can search by topic, subject, author, etc. Once you have completed your search, look for the phrase "Availability at U-M" or the "MGet It" button in order to access the article.

 The following links are for general databases and indexes.
 These databases and indexes can be searched for the specific topic you are looking for (Michelangelo, Picasso, Japanese sculpture, etc.).

-A comprehensive list of MLibrary's databases and indexes that relate to the humanities and more specifically art history can be found on Search Tools.
+A comprehensive list of MLibrary's databases and indexes that relate to the humanities and more specifically art history can be found on Library Search.

 The following databases and indexes are a good place to start your research.

 These journals are dedicated to the art history discipline.
 They inlcude articles related to a wide variety of art history subjects.

 If you are unable to find the article you need through MLibrary try requesting it through Interlibrary Loan.
 Interlibrary Loan obtains items that are not available at the University of Michigan Library for the study and research of the University's patrons, including: books, dissertations, and microforms, copies of periodical articles or short sections of books.

 For information regarding access to dissertations please use the resource Acquiring U.S. Dissertations from the Library's Interlibrary Loan Service.